ome/omero-guide-scripts/docs/walkthrough.rst

 * Delete Key-Value pairs
 * Convert the namespaces of Key-Value pairs

-Following this walkthrough, we hope to give you an understanding of \
+This walkthrough should give you an understanding of \
-the four scripts that will help you to manipulate your annotations.
+the scripts and help you to manage your annotations.

 Object selection with the scripts
 ---------------------------------